15 Project 4 - Developing an image filter

 15.1 How we see things?

 In this section, I want to briefly describe to you how we (humans) actually see things with our own eyes.
 I mean, how our eyes work?
 If you do have a very basic understanding of how our eyes work, you will understand more easily how digital images are made.
-Because the techniques used to produce a digital image were developed by taking a lot of inspiration from how our human eyes work.
+Because the techniques behind digital images were developed by taking a lot of inspiration from how our human eyes work.

 You can interpret a human eye as a light sensor, or, a light receptor.
 The eye receives some amount of light as input, and it interprets the colors that are present in this “amount of light”.
 If no amount of light hits the eye, then, the eye cannot extract color from it, and as result, we end up seeing nothing, or, more precisely, we see complete blackness.

 Inside our eyes, we have a specific type of cell called the “cone cell”.
 Our eye have three different types, or, three different versions of these “cone cells”.
-Each of these three types of cone cell is very sensitive to a specific spectrum of the light, which are the spectrums that define the colors red, green and blue.
+Each type of cone cell is very sensitive to a specific spectrum of the light.
+More specifically, to the spectrums that define the colors red, green and blue.
 So, in summary, our eyes have specific types of cells that are highly sensitive to these three colors (red, green and blue).

 These are the cells responsible for perceiving the color present in the light that hits our eyes.
 As a result, our eyes perceives color as a mixture of these three colors (red, green and blue).
 By having an amount of each one of these three colors, and mixing them together, we can get any other visible color that we want.
 So every color that we see is perceived as a specific mixture of blues, greens and reds, like 30% of red, plus 20% of green, plus 50% of blue.

-When these cone cells perceive (or, detect) the colors that are found in the light that is hitting our eyes, these cells produce electrical signals and sent them to the brain.
+When these cone cells perceive (or, detect) the colors that are found in the light that is hitting our eyes, these cells produce electrical signals, which are sent to the brain.
 Our brain interprets these electrical signals, and use them to form the image that we are seeing inside our head.

-Based on what we have discussed here, the items below describes the sequence of events that composes this very simplified version of how our human eyes work:
+Based on what we have discussed here, the bullet points exposed below describes the sequence of events that composes this very simplified version of how our human eyes work:

 1. Light hits our eyes.